ahatstat/fermat_test/README.md

 # fermat_test
-Header only c++ bignum library tuned for fermat primality testing.
+Header only c++ multiple precision bignum library tuned for fermat primality testing.
 Easy to use, fast, no dependencies, portable, no assembly.

 ## Usage
 Copy the fermat folder and its contents to your project.